JuKu/ts-connect-backend/README.md

 `https://10.0.1.20:5280/admin/`\
 \
 **Important**!
 The server uses a self-signed certificate by default!\
-Also the **username** is not only your created username, instead you have to add your configured ejabberd hostname: `admin-user@hostname`, e.q. `jabber-admin@rpi.home`.
+Also the **username** is not only your created username, instead you have to add your configured ejabberd hostname: `admin-user@hostname`, e.q. `jabber-admin@rpi.home`.\
+\
+You can also generate your own self-signed certificate (recommended), see also: https://meinnoteblog.wordpress.com/2013/11/30/ejabberd-xmpp-server-auf-raspberry-pi-installieren/

+## Install MongoDB

+You can install your mongodb with `apt-get install mongodb-org`